-Our Milton meeting will take place on Wednesday January 9th from 6.30pm to 8.45pm at the Seniors Activity Centre, 500 Childs Drive, Milton.
+Our Milton meeting will take place on Wednesday March 13th from 7.00pm to 8.45pm at the Seniors Activity Centre, 500 Childs Drive, Milton.

-Our Burlington meeting will take place on Thursday January 24th from 6.30pm to 8.45pm at the Seniors Centre, 2285 New Street, Burlington.
+Our Burlington meeting will take place on Thursday March 28th from 7.00pm to 8.45pm at the Seniors Centre, 2285 New Street, Burlington.

 This will be followed by our featured presentation.

 There will be a break at the midway point which will allow time to socialize with fellow members and to visit our sponsors.
 We encourage you to chat with our sponsors and gather more information about the services they provide.
 Halton Chapter thanks our sponsors for their support at all of our meetings.